Haleys-comet2006/Geoguessr-Timezone-Overlay/README.md

 A browser extension that displays the current UTC offset and highlights all regions on the GeoGuessr minimap that currently share the same UTC offset as the Street View location.

-Unlike similar tools, this extension correctly supports **30-minute** and **45-minute** time zones (Chatham Islands, South Australia, Northern Territory, Eucla, Myanmar, Cocos Keeling Islands, Nepal, India, Sri Lanka, Afghanistan, Iran, Newfoundland, Marquesas Islands), making it a more accurate learning and practice tool.
+Unlike similar tools, this extension correctly supports **30-minute** and **45-minute** time zones (Chatham Islands, Lord Howe Island during standard time, South Australia, Northern Territory, Eucla, Myanmar, Cocos Keeling Islands, Nepal, India, Sri Lanka, Afghanistan, Iran, Newfoundland, Marquesas Islands), making it a more accurate learning and practice tool.

 ## Features